diwashrestha/diwashrestha/content/posts/Population_Analysis.md

 ---

 Today I am writing about Population though my last two posts were also about population.But, today in this post I will analyse the data and make some visuals using the data and find some answers.
 In this blog, I am going to use the dataset from the UN databank (Link:http://data.un.org/).
 This dataset is about the world population from 1950 to 2015.
 It has the population data of all the Continents, Country.
 I am using python to read this dataset and have a look in the CSV file.
 I am using Numpy for analysis or for arithmetic and Matplotlib for visualization of data and Jupyter Notebook as my Python workspace.
-I am using only the contents of 6 Continents(#Note: exclude Antarctica there is no permanent settlement) and population of the world for analysis and following are the code I wrote for it.
+I am using only the contents of 6 Continents(**Note**: *exclude Antarctica there is no permanent settlement*) and population of the world for analysis and following are the code I wrote for it.

 ```python
 #Importing required python packages NUMPY and MATPLOTLIB